► Cleaning your car cuts risk of catching Covid-19

 - Don't forget to clean up after passengers

-- Covid-19 appears to survive the longest on hard surfaces
+- Covid-19 survives the longest on hard surfaces

-- These are all guidelines - Covid-19 knowledge is evolving daily
+- These are all guidelines - Covid-19 knowledge is still evolving

 Which cleaning products are safe to use on my car interior?